Livedoor

-Today the ISP and blog services that bear the Livedoor name are operated by Line Corporation, developers of Line messaging services and the Naver Japan search portal.
+The ISP and blog services that bear the Livedoor name used to be operated by Line Corporation, developers of Line messaging services and the Naver Japan search portal from 2012 - 2022.
 Line Corporation, based in Japan, was spun off from NHN Japan, an arm of its Korean parent, in February 2013.

+In 2022, Livedoor was sold to Minkabu.
+In February of the same year, its founder Takafumi Horie became executive advisor to livedoor.

 History

 Origins and growth

 Livedoor began in 1995 as Livin' on the Edge, a startup company run by Horie and a group of college friends and was officially founded as Livin' On the EDGE Inc. in April 1996, in Minato, Tokyo.
 In 1997, it was renamed Livin' On the EDGE Co., Ltd. Though initially a limited company (yugen kaisha), Livin' On the Edge was reorganized into a joint-stock company (kabushiki kaisha) in July 1997 and within only 3 years, went public on the Tokyo Stock Exchange's Mothers market in April 2000.
 In November 2002, Livin' on the Edge acquired the free Internet services business of Livedoor Corp., which had gone bankrupt.
 Livin' On the Edge changed its name to Edge Co., Ltd. in April 2003, then adopted the name of the ISP business it had acquired from Livedoor Corp., by renaming itself livedoor Co.
 Ltd. (Livedoor), in February 2004.
 This was followed by a 1:100 stock split.

 In March 2004, during the 2004 Nippon Professional Baseball realignment, Livedoor moved to acquire the Kintetsu Buffaloes, a Japanese baseball team, but later withdrew its offer and, in September 2004, founded its own team (named livedoor baseball) and applied for admittance to Japan's professional baseball organization.
 The team's home ground was to be in Sendai, Miyagi Prefecture, but livedoor lost the competition to be the city's home team to Rakuten, a Japanese e-commerce company; the team became the Tohoku Rakuten Golden Eagles and began play in 2005.

 Livedoor acquisitions in the U.S. included MailCreations in Miami, Florida, in June 2004, which functioned as the company's U.S. headquarters.
 Livedoor entered search and contextual advertising spaces in America in November 2005.

 A scandal involving securities law violations led the Tokyo Stock Exchange to delist Livedoor on April 14, 2006.